William Elphinstone: Biography

 Although he regularly attended the meetings of parliament he continued with his episcopal duties, and maintained the fabric of the cathedral.
 Early in 1488 he was made Lord High Chancellor, but on the king's death in the following June he left office, and retired to Aberdeen.
-As a diplomat, his services were quickly required by the new king, James IV of Scotland, in whose interests he visited the kings of England and France, and the German king, Maximilian I, Holy Roman Emperor.

-Having been made Keeper of the Privy Seal of Scotland in 1492, and having arranged a dispute between the Scots and the Dutch, Elphinstone's later years were mainly spent in the foundation of the University of Aberdeen.
+As a diplomat, his services were quickly required by the new king, James IV of Scotland, in whose interests he visited the kings of England and France, and the German king, Maximilian I, Holy Roman Emperor.Having been made Keeper of the Privy Seal of Scotland in 1492, and having arranged a dispute between the Scots and the Dutch, Elphinstone's later years were mainly spent in the foundation of the University of Aberdeen.
 The papal bull was obtained in 1494, and the royal charter which made Aberdeen the seat of a university is dated 1498.
 A small endowment was provided by the king.
 The university, modelled on that of Paris and intended principally as a law school, soon became the most famous and popular of the Scots seats of learning, largely due to the prestige of Elphinstone and his friend, Hector Boece, the first rector.
 The building of the college of the Holy Virgin in Nativity, now King's College, was completed in 1506.
 Elphinstone also built the central tower of St Machar's Cathedral, and funded the building of the first stone bridge over the River Dee.
 Continuing to participate in public affairs he opposed the policy of hostility towards England which led to the Battle of Flodden in September 1513.
 He died in Edinburgh.

+In 1503, Elphinstone was involved with the merchants James Merchamestoun and James Hommyll, and Italian financer Jerome Frescobaldi buying silverware and furnishings for the king's marriage to Margaret Tudor.
 Elphinstone was partly responsible for the introduction of printing into Scotland, and for the production of the Breviarium Aberdonense.
 He may have written some of the lives in this collection, and gathered together materials concerning the history of Scotland.